solana-labs/solana/book/src/bank-forks.md

 <img alt="Forks" src="img/forks.svg" class="center"/>

-The following *active forks* are in the deltas DAG
+The following *active forks* are in the forks DAG

 * 4,2,1
 * 5,2,1